 Managing diabetes starts with small steps.
-One of the most powerful tools is exercise.
-Exercise helps control blood sugar and lowers the risk of complications.
+One of the most potent tools is exercise.
+Exercise regulates blood sugar levels, reducing the risk of diabetes complications.

-Research from the American Diabetes Association (ADA) shows that exercise improves insulin sensitivity.
-It also lowers blood sugar levels.
-Exercise strengthens the heart, reduces stress, and boosts energy.
+American Diabetes Association data shows that exercise improves insulin sensitivity and lowers blood sugar levels.
+It also strengthens the heart, reduces stress, and makes us energetic.

 Understanding Diabetes: Types and Challenges

 Diabetes affects millions in the U.S. Knowing its causes and impacts can empower you to take control.
-Let’s break down the basics to build a foundation for diabetes management through exercise later in this guide.
+In this guide, we’ll break down the basics to build a foundation for diabetes management through exercise.

 What is Diabetes?